Seventy-Two Virgins

-Seventy-Two Virgins: A Comedy of Errors is a 2004 novel by politician, journalist and former Prime Minister of the United Kingdom, Boris Johnson.
+Seventy-Two Virgins: A Comedy of Errors is a 2004 novel by Boris Johnson.
+It received mixed reviews on original release.

-At the time, Johnson was MP for Henley, shadow arts minister, and editor of The Spectator.
-Since then, he has been Mayor of London (2008–2016) and Foreign Secretary (2016–2018), and UK Prime Minister (2019–2022).

-This book makes Johnson the third novelist to be Prime Minister, the first two being Benjamin Disraeli (17 novels) and Winston Churchill (Savrola).

 Plot

 The President of the United States plans to visit the Palace of Westminster.
 A Lebanese-born terrorist aims to assassinate him; Roger Barlow, a hapless, bicycle-riding, tousled-haired MP aims to foil the attack in order to distract from a scandal involving his financial entanglement in a lingerie shop named Eulalie.

+Title

+The title is a reference to the Islamophobic trope about "72 virgins" being the main motive of Muslim men who are willing to die in acts of warfare or political violence.
+A concept that does not appear in the Quran.
+The trope is often claimed to be supported by an obscure Central Asian hadith about houris in paradise.
+The "72 virgins" translation of that hadith possibly originates from a "war on terror" era American English translation of that hadith being quoted in a 1996 anti-American manifesto by Osama bin Laden.

+Since then it has become an extremely widespread Islamophobic trope.